waymondo/turboboost/README.md

 * For GET requests, visit the form's action with the serialized data appended to as a query string with Turbolinks.
 This will preserve navigable history states for things like search filter forms.
 * For other request types, hit your Rails controllers then:
-    - If the response has a `redirect_to` declaration, visit that route with Turbolinks.
+    - If the response has a `redirect_to` declaration, do not reload.
+Instead, visit that route with Turbolinks.
-    - If there is an exception error(s), do not visit anything with Turbolinks.
-The errors will be sent to the global document event `turboform:error`.
+    - If there is an error, don't visit anything with Turbolinks.
+Instead, the errors will be sent through the global document event `turboform:error`.
+Optionally, the errors can be prepended to the form as HTML.
 * Turboforms only works on forms that you define with `turboform: true` in your Rails form helper options or manually with a `data-turboform` attribute.
 * When a Turboform has an AJAX request in process, do sensible things like disable that form's submit button.